 Roomba Model

-How loud is a Roomba depends on its size and model.
-Older models, the 400 series for example, are louder as compared to the latest models like the ‘s’ and ‘j’ series.
+Roomba noise level depends on its size and model.
+Older models, the 400 series, for example, are louder as compared to the latest models like the ‘s’ and ‘j’ series.
 The reason for this is obvious.
 As technology is evolving, machines and robots are becoming more sophisticated.
 They are becoming more powerful and better than their ancestors.
 The same is true for robot vacuums.
 Newer models are installed with more efficient parts that require less power and make less noise.

 How Old Is Your Roomba?